Cananito/Cananito.github.io/_generator/content/fitness.md

 1. Strength.
 1. Mobility.
-1. Aerobic endurance.
+1. Cardiorespiratory fitness (VO2 max).

 Notably, I intentionally choose to ignore things like hypertrophy (see reasoning below in "Why strength?").

-I mostly cover stength with barbell training, mobility with stretching, and aerobic endurance with running/jogging.
+I mostly cover stength with barbell training, mobility with stretching, and VO2 max with running.

 ## Barbell Training